jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 }
 ```

 `new(strings.Builder)` returns a pointer to a freshly allocated Builder, which we can use for both functions and pointer receiver methods.
-This is pattern I finally opted for in [shortscale-go](https://github.com/jldec/shortscale-go/blob/2485be23ef48660d8913b2ac884030220dc82d74/shortscale.go#L17-L24).
+This is the pattern which I now use in [shortscale-go](https://github.com/jldec/shortscale-go/blob/2485be23ef48660d8913b2ac884030220dc82d74/shortscale.go#L17-L24).

-NOTE: The more explicit [struct literal](https://tour.golang.org/moretypes/5) syntax is equivalent to new() in this case.
+An alternative, which does the same thing, is the more explicit [struct literal](https://tour.golang.org/moretypes/5) shown below.

 ```go
 func main() {